PAH associated with connective tissue disease (PAH-CTD)

 • Patients with PAH-SSc have a worse prognosis than most other PAH-associated disease populations4

-Exploratory subgroup analysis: Reduction in risk of disease progression in patients with PAH-CTD
+Exploratory subgroup analysis: Disease progression in patients with PAH-CTD

 Overall, in SERAPHIN, OPSUMIT® (macitentan) reduced the risk of disease progression by 45% vs placebo (HR 0.55; 97.5% CI, 0.39-0.76; P<0.0001).5 In the SERAPHIN trial, 31% of the overall patient population had PAH-CTD.5